Books for The Budding Writer

 A curated selection of chilling ghost stories from world literature, introduced and edited by broadcaster Stephen Johnson.
 What these tales of the supernatural have in common is the theme of taking a ‘wrong turning’ in which the protagonists are made to face their darkest fears.
 In the spirit of a fireside storyteller, each tale has an afterword by Stephen Johnson, to suggest what the story might really be telling us.

-Happy Half-Hours.
-Selected Writings of A. A. Milne
+Happy Half-Hours: Selected Writings of A. A. Milne

-Happy Half-Hours.
-Selected Writings of A. A. Milne
+Happy Half-Hours: Selected Writings of A. A. Milne

 A. A. Milne

 A delightful selection of writing from non-fiction books and articles by the ever-popular A.A.
 Milne, many of which haven’t been in print for decades.
-Introduced by the prize-winning children’s author Frank Cottrell Boyce, this volume is an ideal gift book, bringing AA Milne’s brilliant non-fiction back to the spotlight.
+Introduced by the prize-winning children’s author Frank Cottrell Boyce, this volume is an ideal gift book, bringing A.A.
+Milne’s brilliant non-fiction back to the spotlight.

 Happy Half-Hours – Signed Copy